WBLC Course Offerings

-To receive the Wharton Business and Law Certificate, participants must successfully complete a summer session plus a total of three courses within the fall and spring semesters.
+To receive the Wharton Business and Law Certificate, students must successfully complete a total of three courses within the fall and spring semesters.
 Courses are of specific interest to attorneys and provide a rigorous preparation in professional business disciplines.
-The final list of courses for selection will be confirmed by June.
+The below courses were offered last year.
+However, a final list of courses will be confirmed prior to the registration deadline.

 Overview of the Global Economy in the 21st Century